How to Display Baby Clothes at a Baby Shower

 Other Uses: Bridal Shower Lingerie Closet

 This project could also be used as a bridal shower lingerie closet.
-I would recommend painting the closet either white, pearl, or the same color of the bridesmaid dresses.
+I would recommend painting the closet either white, pearl, or the same color as the bridesmaid dresses.

 The box size will limit the length of nighties you could choose for this project.
 You could hang a variety of lingerie and cover the bottom with fancy slippers and sandals.